Wotcnt/Polyrifringence-Engine/README.md

 >     🧪 Throughput: 50 M rays/s  ·  Euclid Drift: < 0.1 mrad  ·  Numerical Error: < 1 %
 >     🎮 Nvidia Game Ready Driver v581.80 · Released Nov 4 2025

 This repository provides a verified GPU-accelerated optical recursion simulator for recursive birefringence bridging classical birefringence and symbolic geometry under the Codex Canon framework - modeling light’s self-referential propagation using PyTorch (CUDA 12.1).

+Creator Note: View the README.md on Github in the REPO by clicking on itfor an Interactive Experience;

+(README.md not tested on MOBILE/TABLET, Tesed on Windows 10, with Microsoft Edge)

 ---